masonfmatthews/rails_assignments/assignments/currency/README.md

 * Should be created with an amount and a currency code
 * Should equal another Currency object with the same amount and currency code
+* Should NOT equal another Currency object with different amount or currency code
 * Should be able to be added to another Currency object with the same currency code
 * Should be able to be subtracted by another Currency object with the same currency code
 * Should raise a DifferentCurrencyCodeError when you try to add or subtract two Currency objects with different currency codes.